4. Human Animal

 October 16, 1991: Luby’s Cafeteria — Killeen, Texas

 Patrons at Luby’s Cafeteria were just sitting down for lunch on a Wednesday afternoon, to plates heaped high with fried chicken and mashed potatoes, when they heard the roar of a truck engine approaching outside.
-Looking up from their trays, they saw it come into view through the big floor-to-ceiling front windows: a bright-blue Ford Ranger pickup, speeding across the restaurant parking lot.
+Looking up from their trays, they saw it come into view through the restaurant’s big floor-to-ceiling windows: a bright-blue Ford Ranger pickup, speeding across the restaurant front parking lot.
 Suddenly, the driver made a hard turn, straight toward them, hit the gas, and in an instant, the sparkling blue pickup truck came crashing through the glass.

 A wave of splintered wood and broken dishes crested into Luby’s dining area, and then scattered.
 The resulting silence was filled with the pleasant melodies of the restaurant’s muzac station, and a few hesitant voices — did the driver have a heart attack?
 Was the gas pedal stuck? — as the diners crowded cautiously around the truck that was somehow, despite all reason, now parked fully inside the restaurant, its shock absorbers lurching back and forth to a halt.
-Of those who peered through the windshield, the ones who would survive the day all remember the same thing: the driver’s eyes were wide, wide open.
+Of those who peered through the truck’s windshield, the ones who would survive the day all remember the same thing: the driver’s eyes were wide, wide open.

-One man broke from the crowd, and approached the driver’s door.
+One diner broke from the crowd, and approached the driver’s door.
 Then, two gunshots rang out; he suddenly stopped, and fell backward.
 The truck’s door opened, and a man in jeans and a cowboy shirt, his eyeballs bright and bulging, hopped from the truck’s cab, carrying two handguns.
 He announced to the crowd “this is for the women of Belton!”
 Then he opened fire.

 The crowd quickly scattered, in a mad rush for the rear of the restaurant as the gunshots thundered behind them.
 Some hid under tables, or flipped theirs over to form a wall, but there was no path to escape.
 For the next five minutes, the gunman traveled in a circuit around the dining area, attacking customers where they sat in their chairs, frozen in fear.
 They were trapped in there with the shooter, his truck and his position blocking access to the only exits.
 Confusion clouded the scenario again: was this a robbery?
 A terrorist attack?
 What the hell was going on?